marramtommot/Getting-and-Cleaning-Data-Course-Project/README.md

 ## Code book

-The script `run_analysis.R` produces a tidy data set with averages of values from experiments conducted by Samsung over 30 volunteers performing several activities, wearing a smartphone with motion sensors on the waist.
+The script `run_analysis.R` produces a tidy data set with averages of values from experiments on Human Activity Recognition, conducted by Samsung with 30 volunteers performing activities of daily living, while carrying a waist-mounted smartphone with embedded inertial sensors.

-The original data set is divided by two main criteria: train and test observations over 561 variables.
-The train data set contains 7352 observations and the test data set contains 2947 observations.
+The original data set is divided by two main criterias: train and test observations over 561 variables.
+The train and the test data sets provide 7352 and 2947 observations repectively.

-The observations of each data set come in a folder structure containing several text files.
+The observations of each data set come in a folder structure containing text files.

 "UCI HAR Dataset": main folder, contains: